auroraai-bot-platform/platform/README.md

 The aim of the platform is to provide open-source tools for creating, maintaining and deploying chatbots that can connect to core components and other services in the AuroraAI network.
-The chatbot platform consists of the following components:
+The chatbot platform consists of the following github repositories:
 * Bot development tool:
   [auroraai-bot-platform/botfront](https://github.com/auroraai-bot-platform/botfront).
 A
   fork of the chatbot authoring tool Botfront with some